mchorse/reads/content/blockbuster-changelog.md

 #### Aperture integration

-* Changed the player recording list in camera editor to not fully
+* Changed the player recording list in camera editor to not fully overlay the player recording editor
 * Fixed crash camera editor initiation (reported by ycwei982 and zoombie)
 * Fixed packets in Aperture's integration which kicks players (found by FairFox)
 * Fixed Play and Load camera mode doesn't work on dedicated server (reported by Olrik&Flynn)